g-omarsdottir/skaftafell/README.md

 - Fontawesome was used to create a visually clear, minimalistic content and to add a playful touch.

 ## Imagery
-All images were used with the permission of the owners or by a purchased license.
+- All images were used with the permission of the owners or by a purchased license.
 The owner is credited in the alternative text for each photo on the website’s gallery page as well as aria-labels on the homepage.
 All photographers are credited in the credit section.

-To keep structure and layout separated, the images on the homepage were applied using the CSS stylesheet.
+- To keep structure and layout separated, the images on the homepage were applied using the CSS stylesheet.
 The attributes (Role=”img”) and “aria-label” were added.
 An alternative text was provided for all image elements instead of a title.

 ## Wireframes
-Wireframes were created for desktops using the website [balsamiq](https://balsamiq.com/?gad_source=1&gclid=Cj0KCQiAtaOtBhCwARIsAN_x-3IqIhBtaldBdPKw1vdzHDLfNzwSUMhR0FZJWFcy9QNYXi6CTAbcnE4aAhhUEALw_wcB).
+- Wireframes were created for desktops using the website [balsamiq](https://balsamiq.com/?gad_source=1&gclid=Cj0KCQiAtaOtBhCwARIsAN_x-3IqIhBtaldBdPKw1vdzHDLfNzwSUMhR0FZJWFcy9QNYXi6CTAbcnE4aAhhUEALw_wcB).

-The mobile version of the website was developed first and gradually developed towards the wireframes for desktops.
+- The mobile version of the website was developed first and gradually developed towards the wireframes for desktops.
 Screen sizes smaller than 320 were not considered in the design.

-Homepage:
+- Wireframe for Homepage:

 ![Homepage](/documention/wireframe-homepage.png)

-Gallery page:
+- Wireframe for Gallery page:

 ![Gallery page](/documention/wireframe-gallery.png)

-Contact page:
+- Wireframe for Contact page:

 ![Contact page](/documention/wireframe-contact-page.png)

-Thank-you-for-your-message page:
+- Wireframe for Thank-you-for-your-message page:

 ![Thank-you page](/documention/wireframe-thank-you-feedback.png)